janhq/jan/docs/docs/how-we-work/engineering/acknowledgements.md

 # Acknowledgements

-We would like to express our gratitude to the following third-party libraries that have contributed to the development of the Jan app.
+We would like to express our gratitude to the following third-party libraries that have made the development of Jan possible.

 ### llama.cpp